asteriskrin/my-assistant-lecturer/readme.md

-# MyITS Assistant Lecturer (MIAL)
+# myITSAssistantLecturer (MIAL)
-This project is developed by Team 4 in Pemrograman Berbasis Kerangka Kerja E class 2022:
-1. Daniel Sugianto
-2. Muhammad Nevin
-3. Ryan Garnet Andrianto
+myITSAssistantLecturer is a web app to manage assistant lecturer registration and selection in the informatics department of ITS.
+This project is a fork from <a href="https://github.com/asteriskrin/pbkk-e-final-project">Pemrograman Berbasis Kerangka Kerja - Final Project - Team 4</a>.

 ## Installation
 This is how to install this application.